erman-dev/i-scheduler/README.md

 tox -e linters
 ```

-This will run all tests and provide a coverage report.
+This will run all tests, lint code and provide test coverage.

 ## Task Execution Strategy